-Waypoint REIT's objective is to maximise the long-term income and capital returns from its ownership of the portfolio for the benefit of all securityholders.
+Waypoint REIT is Australia's largest listed REIT owning solely fuel and convenience retail properties with a high quality portfolio of properties across all Australian states and mainland territories.
+Waypoint REIT's objective is to maximise the long-term income and capital returns from its ownership of the portfolio for the benefit of all security holders.